Gajol/balance/_books/Think-Fast-Think-Slow.md

 In decision making, apply weights to characteristics that will affect the decision.

-certainty effect: outcomes that are almost certain are given less weight than their probability justifies.
+ - certainty effect: outcomes that are almost certain are given less weight than their probability justifies.
 Insurance industry and structured settlements take advantage of the certainty effect (settle before going to court).
 Overweighting of small probabilities increases the attractiveness of both gambles and insurance policies.
+People are generally risk-averse when they have a high chance of getting a desired outcome.

 - possibility effect: improbable outcomes are overwieghted